 The frequency and significance of the symptoms listed on the checklist decreases from top to bottom.
 In cases with short disease durations and/or lower disease intensity often only some of the first 8 secondary symptoms such as “morning stiffness” and “joint pains” are seen.

 The criterion “exhaustion” has been added to “listlessness” recently, as this is the severe and most important symptom in ME/CFS patients.
 The criterion “visual disturbances” has a high significance when opthalmological causes have been excluded.
 The symptom “unsteady gait” / “impaired coordination” is a newer addition as there was still a gap in the description of the clinical picture concerning this symptom-complex.

-A combination therapy should only be prescribed if the Toxoplasma LTT shows a positive result or if the symptoms are clearly decreasing during the initial 7-10 days of Clindamycin therapy.
+A combination therapy can be prescribed if the checklist indicates a high risk of chronic active toxoplasmosis and if symptoms have significantly decreased during the initial 7-10 days of clindamycin therapy.
+A positive Toxoplasma LTT confirms the diagnosis, but a negative result does not rule out this diagnosis with absolute certainty.
+You find more about this on the following page.
 If a positive Toxoplasma IgM should occur, this would be a reason for therapy as well, however in case of chronic active toxoplasmosis, the IgM is extremely unreliable.
 Please read chapter 10, which deals with risks and side effects of antibiotics therapy.